Maptime030/Fantasy-map-workshop/Readme.md

 We can also use the [gdal2tiles-leaflet tool form commenthol](https://github.com/commenthol/gdal2tiles-leaflet).
 It adds the option -l or --leaflet to generate the resulting images with the reference point [0,0] in the upper-left (North-West) corner, opposed to the standard behaviour for TMS tiles using the lower-left (South-East) corner.

+**Step 1.** Get gdal2tiles-leaflet
 Prerequisites:

 	sudo apt-get install python-gdal

 Download or clone the repository. https://github.com/commenthol/gdal2tiles-leaflet

+Unzip

+**Step 2.** Run the tool

-Run the gdal2tiles.py from your console:
+Run the gdal2tiles.py from the gdal2tiles-leaflet folder from your console:

 	$ gdal2tiles.py -l -p raster -z 0-5 -w none <image> <tilesdir>